-In this section we present the main results of our study.
-The mean correctness of the answers for each task was analyzed by using a one-way analysis of variance (ANOVA) with a significance level of $\alpha = 0.05$.
-When significant differences between the means were found, we used a post-hoc Bonferroni's pairwise test with the same significance level ($\alpha = 0.05$).
+Bonferroni's pairwise test with the same significance level ($\alpha = 0.05$).
+The same analysis was performed with the means of the time spent by the users to complete each task.
 In order to test linear correlation between the measured variables, we used the Pearson's r statistic and assessed the linear model testing the regression coefficient β_1 with $\alpha = 0.05$.
 Finally, the Chi square test of association with a significance level of $\alpha = 0.05$ was used to analyze categorical variables.

-Evaluation of Task 1 and Task 2.
+4.1 Evaluation of Task 1 and Task 2

 As stated before, we compared four different shading techniques in the first and the second tasks (T1 and T2): no shading (NO), Phong shading (PH), half-angle slicing (HA) and directional occlusion shading (DOS).
 The main difference between both tasks was the presence of real illumination in the second one.
 Results were analyzed individually for each task.

 Analysis of shading models.
-The average correctness of the answers obtained from each task show that users performed better with shaded images (PH, HA and DOS) than without shading (NO), independently on the presence of real illumination.
-Furthermore, after rejecting the null hypothesis that all correctness means were equal between techniques with the ANOVA test (T1: p = 0.002, T2: p = 0.0004), Bonferroni's test revealed that DOS behaved significantly better than NO in both tasks, whereas PH performed significantly better than

-Fig. 6 Task 1 and task 2 results: average correctness of the user's answers for each individual shading technique with standard error.

-NO when real illuminaton was present.
-The percentage of correct answers for each shading technique with its standard error is shown in Figure 6.
+The average correctness of the answers obtained from each task shows that users performed better with shaded images (PH, HA and DOS) than without shading (NO), independently on the presence of real illumination.
+Furthermore, after rejecting the null hypothesis that all correctness means were equal between techniques (ANOVA T1: p = 0.002, T2: p = 0.0004), Bonferroni's test revealed that DOS behaved significantly better (avg. correctness T1, T2: 84%) than NO (T1, T2: 73%) in both tasks and PH (T1: 77%, T2: 82%) performed significantly better than NO when real illumination was present.
+On the contrary, though the average correctness of HA (T1: 77%, T2: 78%) was higher than the average correctness of NO in both scenarios, no significant difference was found between them.
+The percentage of correct answers for each shading technique with its standard error is shown in Figure 8.

 Influence of real illumination.
 The analysis of the correctness means of the answers for each individual shading technique with and without the external light shows no significant difference in the behavior of NO (ANOVA: p = 1), HA (ANOVA: p = 0.91) and DOS (ANOVA: p = 0.87).
 Instead PH performs significantly better (ANOVA: p = 0.046) in the presence of real illumination.
-This means that just PH seems to be affected by the external light, whereas the other methods perform in a similar way (see Figure 6).
+This means that just PH seems to be affected by the external light, whereas the other methods perform in a similar way (see Figure 8).
 For this reason, and because of PH takes into account the light direction to shade the model (see Table 1), the third task only evaluates PH.